We are studying the various spiritual disciplines that help us become more godly.

 3. Bow low before God

 Give God all your worries, offer Him all your thanks for blessings, rely on Him completely for every part of your life.
 This practice of lowering yourself will train your spirit in the discipline of humility.
-The discipline of humility is always an act of faith, always difficult, however, it is also always rewarding.
-And the reward of a humble heart is peace of mind and spirit in Christ.
+The discipline of humility is always an act of faith and always difficult, however, God rewards a humble heart with peace of mind and spirit in Christ.

 - Describe the type of pride (or its display) that you dislike the most.